 Check out all the previous Lab@Home replays here!

-Join us this Wednesday, August at 2pm, as we examine climate trends, talk to a climate scientist, and build our own barometer!
+Join us on Wednesday, October 7th at our new time: 4 pm for the third part of our series on prehistoric science!
+This week, we will investigate the evolutionary relationship between flowers and insects, then we will build our own invertebrate.
 Check out the materials list and then join us for Lab@Home to ask questions, make observations, and follow along with the experiment.
+Best for ages 5+!

 Bring your little ones to join us for an exploration of science and scientific thinking!
 Scheduled live programming affiliated with The Lab and Lab@Home, aimed at kids ages six and younger.
 We will spark curiosity, engage viewers with activities, and encourage a lifelong interest in science.
 Every Wednesday at 10am, we'll host LittleLab livestream where we can do an experiment together!